 Fleeing Boko Haram

-Adam Alouso, 13 years old dig holes in the sand for a shelter at a camp of displaced people in the neighbourhood of Chateau, Diffa, Niger on February 12, 2016.
+The feet of Adam Alouso, 13 years old as he pauses from digging a hole in the sand for a shelter at a camp of displaced people in the neighbourhood of Chateau, Diffa, Niger on February 12, 2016.
 They come from a village in Bosso commune, Nigeria and arrived with their parents by foot which took 8 days.
 The camp is mixed between displaced people from Niger, Nigeria and Chad.
 They have fled attacks by the militant group Boko Haram on their villages and it's ongoing conflicts with the armies of each country.
 Caritas undertook a distribution of mosquito nets, cooking pots, sleeping covers, hygiene kits, clothes and cash transfers to the displaced.
 228 households received support from Caritas among an estimated 1500 households in the vicinity of Chateau.
 There is still great need.
 There is no school system in place for the children and the housing is not adequate for many as more people arrive each day escaping hostilities.

 'We were scared of being attacked so left.
 The majority of the village left because we were scared Boko Haram would come in the night and take us away.'